The Simons Observatory: Beam characterization for the Small Aperture Telescopes: Analysis pipeline

-Here $\mathbf{d'}$ and $\mathbf{d}$ are the raw and clean data vectors respectively, and $d_{\theta>\theta_\mathrm{mask}}$ are the data outside of the mask.
+Here $\mathbf{d'}$ and $\mathbf{d}$ are the raw and clean data vectors, respectively, \textbf{n} is the noise vector, and $\textbf{d}_{\theta>\theta_\mathrm{mask}}$ are the data outside of the mask.
 To the extent that all the signal is contained inside the mask, this subtraction will not introduce a bias.
 In practice, a small part of the signal will extend outside $\theta_\mathrm{mask}$, and there will be a trade-off between bias and noise subtraction (see discussion below).

 For computational efficiency and to keep the implementation simple, we do not maximize $P$ in Equation \ref{eq:data_vector}, but instead approximate it using the $N_\mathrm{modes}$ strongest principal components of a copy of $\mathbf{d}$ where the area inside the mask has been filled in using polynomial interpolation.
 These principal components are then subtracted from the original $\mathbf{d}$ to form the cleaned $\mathbf{d'}$.
 Effectively, we're using the detectors outside the mask at any given moment to predict what correlated noise the detectors inside the mask should be seeing, and subtracting that.
 This approximation ignores the temporal correlations of the noise, but seems to perform sufficiently well for our configuration.